Jacob-Pickard/Quiz-App/README.md

     [X] Explanations are now displayed when a user selects an answer.
     [X] Updated the quiz logic so that you have to click a next question button instead of the quiz rolling over to the next question after 2 seconds.
     [X] CSS Updates on the leaderboard page
+In class
+    [X] Tried to get a google maps react component setup, not willing to pay for the service though.
+    [X] Realizing that auto animate kind of sucks, maybe need to try a new library.
+    [1] changed my question filetypes from .js > .json [1] changed questionsHandler.js to .jsx just for consistency

 Log - 2/11/25
     [X] Added the Auto Animate blogpost to showcase the library and its features, also happens when you click read more/read less